konstantinbelyakov/powershell-winapi-tutorial/docs/win32-approaches/add-type.md

-# Use the Add-Type Cmdlet that Calls the Win32 API Function
+# Use the Add-Type Cmdlet that Calls the Windows API Function

 The [Add-Type](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type) cmdlet adds a specified .NET class to a PowerShell session.
 This topic demonstrates how to use this cmdlet to access the [CopyFile](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-copyfile) function declared in the _kernel32.dll_ library.